Compiled by the Road Trip Alberta team

-Panoramic mountain views coupled with a crackling fire – you don’t get much more Canadian than that!
-With a variety of cabins, from Loft to Heritage Trapper, you can choose the floor plan that best meets your needs, family and cabin vacation style.
-Once you’re ‘cozied in’, there’s plenty to do, from outdoor adventures to the delicious, on-site bistro.
+Panoramic mountain views coupled with a crackling fire await you at Baker Creek Mountain Resort – and you don’t get much more Canadian than that!
+With various cabins, from Loft to Heritage Trapper, you can choose the floor plan that best meets your needs and family and cabin vacation style.
+Once you’re ‘cozied in,’ there’s plenty to do, from outdoor adventures to the delicious, on-site bistro.

 Cabins in Alberta: South

 Caboose Cabins (Mossleigh)